-The National Security Agency (NSA) reportedly built its 1 million square foot data center in Bluffdale, Utah mainly because of the abundance of cheap electricity.* But the data center has been plagued by major electrical surges, due to internal electrical systems issues that damaged equipment and delayed its opening, according to
+The National Security Agency (NSA) reportedly built its 1 million square foot data center in Bluffdale, Utah mainly because of the abundance of cheap electricity.* But the data center has been plagued by major electrical surges, due to internal electrical systems issues that damaged equipment and delayed its opening, according to reports.

 Power issues have caused some major companies to make renewable energy sources part of their data center power supply.
 One such facility is the Niobrara Data Center Energy Park, where there is so much power redundancy built in, it's hard to imagine how it would ever go dark.

 Niobrara, zoned for energy generation and consumption in the same spot, is "a 662-acre blank canvas" located near Fort Collins, Colo. and Cheyenne, Wyo., in a remote but accessible area.
 The region is home to Hewlett-Packard Co. data centers, a green 300,000 square foot IBM data center, Intel Corp. labs, IBM's Yellowstone supercomputer and a 650,000 square foot data center campus that Microsoft is opening.

 The location was key, said Craig Harrison, Niobrara's founder, adding that they future-proofed zoning at the site so "whatever computing future there is, we ... create a site that will support it."